-In parallel to her role as Rebiotics CSO, Dr. Cern is a researcher at the Lab of Membrane and Liposome Research at the Hebrew University.
-Previously, Dr. Cern was an associate director at Pharmos LTD. She then became the director of the formulation development lab at Nextar Chempharma Solutions, where she managed many formulation development projects for pharma and biotech companies.
-Dr. Cern received her Ph.D. from the Hebrew University, working at the lab of Prof. Barenholz and Prof. Goldblum at the Dept. of Biochemistrsy.
+In parallel to her role at AMRazor, Dr. Cern is a researcher at the Laboratory of Membrane and Liposome Research at the Hebrew University.
+Previously, Dr. Cern was an associate director at Pharmos Ltd. She then became Director of the Formulation Development Laboratory at Nextar Chempharma Solutions, where she managed many formulation development projects for pharma and biotech companies.
+Dr. Cern received her Ph.D. from the Hebrew University, working in the laboratory of Prof. Barenholz and Prof. Goldblum in the Department of Biochemistry.
 Her Ph.D. thesis focused on computational models for the identification of drugs suitable for liposomal delivery.